spatie/laravel-data/docs/as-a-data-transfer-object/computed.md

 weight: 8
 ---

-Earlier we saw how default values can be set for a data object, the same approach can be used to set computed values, although slightly different:
+Earlier we saw how default values can be set for a data object, sometimes you want to set a default value based on other properties.
+For example, you might want to set a `full_name` property based on a `first_name` and `last_name` property.
+You can do this by using a computed property:

 ```php
 use Spatie\LaravelData\Attributes\Computed;